rj79/pynetstring/README.rst

     for item in decoded_list:
         print(item)

-Also Decoder class supports limit on maximal decoded netstring length.
-It is required for network applications to restrict maximal length of input buffer in order to prevent memory bloat.
-Netstring length limit specified as first argument in this case:
+Also the Decoder class supports limiting the maximal decoded netstring length.
+This is required for network applications to restrict the maximal length of the input buffer in order to prevent unintentional memory bloat or intentional misuse from malicious senders.
+The netstring length limit is optional and specified as the first argument to the constructor:
 ::
   decoder = pynetstring.Decoder(maxlen=1024)

-Decoder will raise TooLong exception as soon as it'll discover next string can't fit limit.
+The Decoder will raise TooLong exception as soon as it'll discover next string can't fit the limit.

 Data encoding
 -------------